Daniel Wetzel (Rimini Protokoll)

 Group ticket reservations at email@example.com

 “Who is on the other end of the internet and what are the processes between us when communicating online?"
-Asking this question, Daniel Wetzel, founding member of the internationally acclaimed Rimini Protokoll, sets up a show for the peers of YouTube; for those who use messengers despite the age restriction; for the upcoming generation of digital natives.
+Asking this question, Daniel Wetzel, founding member of the internationally acclaimed Rimini Protokoll, sets up an interactive installation for the peers of YouTube; for those who use messengers despite the age restriction; for the upcoming generation of digital natives.

 We, as is usually in theatre, meet in the same space, yet this time a large part of the stage design has been converted into code.
 An interactive play and an experiment among us, Bubble Jam invites its visitors to act as members of a cloud that explores itself.
 How are joint decisions made?
 What happens when algorithms enter that process?
 And who or what do we “like” and “follow”?